damianhakert/damianhakert.github.io/source/posts/2017-02-09-why-we-are-not-leaving-the-cloud.html.md

 Originally I wrote this post as a summary of the reasons why we are no longer going to leave the cloud, but Sid thought it best to let the community feedback tell the story.
 So I have summarized some public comments from either side of the debate.
 In addition to the public feedback, we received hundreds of private tweets, emails and calls and would like to thank everyone who reached out to us and shared your thoughts and advice.

-## Let's begin on the topic of cost
+## Let's Begin on the Topic of Cost

 [Geraint on the GitLab blog: Going bare metal](https://about.gitlab.com/2016/11/10/why-choose-bare-metal/#comment-2999631471)
 > When I was at Koding we made a similar move from AWS to bare metal.
 The costs were amazing.
 Something like $20k a month for what in AWS would cost $200k.
 I have been saying for a very long time that once you hit a certain scale AWS no longer makes sense.